NetApp/beegfs/roles/beegfs_ha_7_2/README.md

       vm.zone_reclaim_mode: 1

 Important:
-- If you define your own `beegfs_ha_sysctl_entries` you will need to explicitly list all sysctl key/value pairs you wish to be set.
+- If you define your own `beegfs_ha_performance_sysctl_entries` you will need to explicitly list all sysctl key/value pairs you wish to be set.
 - The documentation for some Linux distributions indicates you need to rebuild the initramfs after modifying the values of kernel variables using sysctl (reference: https://documentation.suse.com/sles/12-SP4/html/SLES-all/cha-boot.html#var-initrd-regenerate-kernelvars).
 Based on testing these values do persist through a reboot for the operating systems listed on the support matrix, and thus is not done automatically by the role.
 It is recommended users verify these settings persist in their environment, and rebuild the initramfs if needed.

 #### Tuning parameters on E-Series block devices/paths using udev: